SuNG0D/Not-a-very-smart-calculator/README.md

 I still have work to do, since I want to make a fully functional calculator, because why not?

-I will keep updating this until I finish, or I get bored of it.
+I will keep updating this until I finish it, or I get bored of it.